XparmisX/cybersecurity-practice/writeups/my-course/labs/lab-9.md

 Payload: "/onclick=alertattribute xss attack /"

 Result: Failed.
 While the slash sometimes acts as a separator in HTML, the browser’s parser was still treating the entire string as part of the value attribute.

+# The Breakthrough: Tab Injection (Filter Evasion)

+After analyzing how the server handled inputs, I decided to bypass the space filter by using an alternative whitespace character.
+Instead of a standard space, I used a Horizontal Tab.

+The Logic:

+In URL encoding, a Space is %20, but a Tab is %09.

+Most filters only look for %20 or literal spaces.

+Browsers treat a Tab as a valid separator between HTML attributes.

+Final Payload (Via URL):